• Skip to primary navigation

 Home » Decorate

-Bittersweet vine has great fall color that will last a long time.
-Use it in wreaths, vases, or anywhere to add a touch of fall to your home decor.
+Bittersweet vine has amazing fall color that will last a long time.
+Use it in wreaths or vases to add some autumn beauty to your home decor.

-Every fall I look around for some bittersweet vine to use in my decor.
-There's something about the bright red berries with their outer yellow shells, and their flower-like structure that attracts me.
+In the fall, I enjoy looking around for some bittersweet vine to use in my decor.
+There's something about the bright red berries with their outer yellow shells and their flower-like structure that attracts me.

 Newsletter Signup